IntersectMBO/cardano-node/doc/reference/Polls.md

 (2 rows)
 ```

-### Verifying Answers <a href="#verifying-answers" id="verifying-answers"></a>
+### Verifying answers <a href="#verifying-answers" id="verifying-answers"></a>

-Finally, it’s possible to verify answers seen on-chain using the `governance verify-poll` command.
-What ‘verify’ means here is two-folds:
+Finally, it is possible to verify the answers observed on-chain by using the `governance verify-poll` command.
+The term 'verify' in this context is two-folds:

 * It checks that an answer is valid within the context of a given survey
 * It returns the list of signatories key hashes found in the transaction;\
   in the case of a valid submission, one key hash will correspond to a known\
-  stake pool id.
+  stake pool ID.

 ```
 cardano-cli governance verify-poll \